Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/python.md

 $ hs upload
 ```

-Now the model is uploaded to the serving service but does not yet available for the invokation.
+Now the model is uploaded to the serving service but does not yet available for the invocation.
 Create an application to declare an endpoint to your model.
 You can create it manually via UI interface, or by providing an application manifest.
 To do it with web interface, open your `http://<host>/` where Serving has been deployed, open Applications page and create a new app which will use `mnist` model.
 Or by manifest:

 ```yaml
 # application.yaml